LarsDenBakker/rollup-plugin-dynamic-import-variables/README.md

 ## Limitations

-In order to know what to inject in the rollup bundle, we have to be able to do some static analysis on the code and make some assumptions about the possible imports.
-For example if you use just a variable you could in theory import anything from your entire file system.
+To know what to inject in the rollup bundle, we have to be able to do some static analysis on the code and make some assumptions about the possible imports.
+For example, if you use just a variable you could in theory import anything from your entire file system.

 ```js
 function importModule(path) {